Stretching Exercise Education Massage

 Mantina, once a university-level track and field athlete in Hyderabad, India, volunteers that he was secretly an alcoholic the entire time, for most of his adult life in fact — a bottle-a-day drinker who had previously worked as a gardener and run a liquor store.
 After he injured his back working in his garden and received massage therapy himself, he decided to change his career.
 He trained at the Potomac Massage Training Institute and opened a practice.
 He says he has been sober for 10 months.

-Class at Pittsburgh School of Massage Therapy
+Bancroft School of Massage Therapy ( in Worcester, MA)

 Call us today for an appointment